-The United States Mint has recently announced some news about upcoming programs including the 2019 Innovation Dollar designs and the final ATB quarter designs, as well as potential programs pending legislative approval.
+The United States Mint announced in September 2019 some news about upcoming programs including the 2019 Innovation Dollar designs and the final ATB quarter designs, as well as potential programs pending legislative approval.
 See what the United States Mint has in store for collectors.

-The U.S. Mint recently announced the selection of final designs for several coin programs.
-In addition, it also provided information about some possible circulating and commemorative coin programs for the years 2021-2030 for which the Mint is pursuing authorizing legislation.
+In September of 2019, the United States Mint announced the selection of final designs for several upcoming coin programs.
+In addition, it also provided information about some possible circulating and commemorative coin programs for the years 2021-2030 for which the Mint was pursuing authorizing legislation in 2019.

-Last year Congress enacted legislation calling for a 14-year, 56-coin series of non-circulating $1 coins to be issued at the rate of four per year that honor American innovators and innovations, aptly called the American Innovation Series.
-At the end of 2018, an introductory coin was issued in a Proof finish and a Reverse Proof version was recently launched.
+At the end of 2018, an introductory coin to the United States Mint's American Innovation series was issued in a Proof finish and a Reverse Proof version was recently launched.
 The reverse design of this coin features an image of the signature of President George Washington from the first patent below the inscription, “AMERICAN INNOVATORS,” with the seal of the U.S. Patent Office above the inscription, “UNITED STATES OF AMERICA” across the middle and and a design with gears on the top portion.

 The obverse of every coin in the series depicts a side view of the upper portion of the State of Liberty against a plain background that only includes the denomination on the right and the inscription “IN GOD WE TRUST” on the left, while the date and mintmark are on the edge.